Email Security: Quick Start

-Follow this easy checklist to quickly get up and running with Email Security.
+Follow this quick start guide to quickly get up and running with Email Security.

 Preparing the environment